 Pros of an adjustable-rate mortgage

-- Feature lower rate and payment early in the loan term.
-Because lenders can consider the lower payment when qualifying borrowers, people can buy more-expensive homes than they otherwise could buy.
+- It has lower rates and payments early in the loan term.
+Because lenders can consider the lower payment when qualifying borrowers, people can buy more expensive homes than they otherwise could.

-- Allow borrowers to take advantage of falling rates without refinancing.
+- It allows borrowers to take advantage of falling rates without refinancing.
 Instead of having to pay a whole new set of closing costs and fees, ARM borrowers just sit back and watch the rates — and their monthly payments — fall.

-- Help borrowers save and invest more money.
+- It can help borrowers save and invest more money.
 Someone who has a payment that’s $100 less with an ARM can put that money in a higher-yielding investment.

-- Offer a cheaper way for borrowers who don’t plan on living in one place for very long to buy a house.
+- It offers a cheaper way for borrowers who don’t plan on living in one place for very long to buy a house.

 Cons of an adjustable-rate mortgage